telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/financial-series/candlestickseries.md

 ## Data Binding

-You can use the CategoryBinding, OpenBinding, CloseBinding, LowBinding, HighBinding properties of the CandlesticSeries to bind the DataPoints’ properties to the properties from your view models.
+You can use the CategoryBinding, OpenBinding, CloseBinding, LowBinding, HighBinding properties of the CandlestickSeries to bind the DataPoints’ properties to the properties from your view models.

 #### __[C#] Example 2: Defining the view model__